qiqika/CarND-Vehicle-Detection_my/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-For first frame, I decided to search window positions in two scales image(scale = [2,3]).
-After obtained the first image position, i just recorded the current frame region and used this location to search next frame. at the same time, for detect unknow vehicle, i set two region in image left bound and right bound. and came up with this:
+For first frame, I decided to search 64 size window positions in two scales image(scale = [2,3]) by overlay two pixels.

+After obtained the first image position, i just recorded the current frame region and used this location to search next frame with ratio scales and like :

 ![alt text][image3]

+at the same time, for detect unknow vehicle, i set two region in image left bound and right bound.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?